What if I am interested in another medical specialty such as physician assistant, nursing or dentistry? Is this the right program for me?

 What is the service commitment for participation in this program?

-The services (Army, Navy, Air Force) will determine the incurred commitment and will publish this information in the spring.
+The Services (Army, Navy, Air Force) will determine the incurred commitment and will publish this information in their program announcements.

 Where will the courses be held?
 Will I take classes at the Uniformed Services University of the Health Sciences?